-- Here, you can either scan the QR code displayed in your Password Manger pro website by scanning the barcode shown in the GUI, or Enter Code Manually.
+- Here, you can either scan the QR code displayed in your PAM360 website by scanning the barcode shown in the GUI, or Enter Code Manually.

 - If you choose to enter the code manually, the GUI will prompt you to enter an account name and a security key.

 - Supply an Account name for your PAM360 account in the format– PAM360:account name (for example.
 PAM360:email@example.com).